Style and appearance in Blazor ComboBox Component

 Blazor ComboBox with Readonly mode

-Customizing the appearance of container element
+Customizing the appearance of the container element

 • CSHTML